stenio123/GCP_RCaCDemos/CICDWithGuardrails/README.md

 ## Steps to deploy demo:
-### CICD
+### Initial Configuration
+- On Github, fork the repository to your account

-- Enable Cloud Build through Github Marketplace for desired git repos (or all)
+- On Github, enable Cloud Build through Github Marketplace for the forked repo (or all)
-- Connect Github repo to cloud build and authorize
+- On GCP Cloud Build, click on "Triggers", select Github as "Source"
+- Click "Authorize", enter password, select your account and forked repo
 - On GCP console, git clone git repo
 - Update IaC/variables.tf with existing project id

-### GitHub Configuration
-- Install Cloud Build app in the repo
-- Authorize
-- Connect Github to Cloud Build https://cloud.google.com/architecture/managing-infrastructure-as-code#directly_connecting_cloud_build_to_your_github_repository'

 ### Deploy CICD pipeline
+- Update CICDWithGuardrails/cicd.tf to point to your forked git repo
 - On GCP console, execute `terraform init; terraform apply`
 - To trigger IaC build, make a change to a branch of IaC, push and merge to main.